thekashifmalik/rincr/README.md

 utility is meant to compliment `rsync` for backups.
 While `rsync` can be used to make _mirrored_ backups `rincr` can be used to make _incremental_ backups which consist of a mirror and historical snapshots of the target data.
-These snapshots are taken whenever data is backed up and this can be done as often as needed as it is cheap both in time and space. `rincr` can also manage these snapshots, restore files to earlier versions (NOT IMPLEMENTED YET) and encrypt backups (NOT IMPLEMENTED YET).
+These snapshots are taken whenever data is backed up and this can be done as often as needed as it is cheap both in time and space. `rincr` can also manage these snapshots, restore files to earlier versions and encrypt backups (NOT IMPLEMENTED YET).

 ## Features
 `rincr` is built on top of `rsync` and borrows heavily from `rsnapshot`.